Focusing on dialogue, questioning and creativity to embolden students to look, respond and form opinions.

 Aside from curriculum-specific activities, we also work with a wide range of practitioners to develop projects promoting multiple approaches to engaging with art and museums through process-led activities encouraging imagination, creativity and open-ended outcomes.

 - Catherine O’Donnell, Education Officer: Teachers, Schools and Youth: [email protected]

-- We are currently not offering school tours.
-For information about onsite and online school visits, contact Kate Drinane, Tours, Talks, Training & Interpretation Officer at [email protected]
+- For queries about school tours and online sessions, contact Kate Drinane, Tours, Talks, Training & Interpretation Officer at [email protected]